Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Introduction

 \subsection{Acknowledgements}

 We are grateful to Alexander Berglund, Andrea Bianchi, Geoffroy Horel, Sander Kupers, Sam Nariman, Sheila Sundaram, and Nathalie Wahl for useful conversations.
+Our treatment of logarithmic geometry was clarified by discussions with Aaron Landesman and Oliver Lindstr\"om.
 We would like to particularly thank Jeremy Miller, Peter Patzt, and Oscar Randal-Williams.
 The second author was partially supported by the CNCS-UEFISCDI grant PN-IIIP4-ID-PCE-2020-2498, and a Simons Fellowship in Mathematics with award number 681716.
 He would also like to thank the Department of Mathematics at Stockholm University for the hospitality and the excellent working conditions during his visit in 2021.
 The third author was supported by the grant ERC-2017-STG 759082 and a Wallenberg Academy Fellowship.
 Part of this work was carried out at Institut Mittag-Leffler in Djursholm, Sweden during the semester programs ``Moduli and algebraic cycles'' (2021) and ``Higher algebraic structures in algebra, topology and geometry'' (2022), supported by the Swedish Research Council under grant no. 2016-06596.